 - App Gateway: You use this service to provide secure, remote access to web applications running on internal application servers.

 - Active Directory/LDAP Certificate Service (not shown): You can use the default certificate authority instead of the Centrify CA to generate certificates for user authentication.
-See How to select the policy service for device management for the details.

 See How to install a Centrify Connector to download and run the installer.